Tito Ortiz

 Ortiz is the CEO of Punishment Athletics MMA equipment and clothing line, which is located in his hometown of Huntington Beach, California.

-On July 7, 2012, Ortiz became the ninth inductee into the UFC Hall of Fame.

 On November 5, 2020, Ortiz was announced as one of the winners of the Huntington Beach City Council election, becoming Mayor pro tempore.
 Sworn into office on December 7, 2020, he resigned from the city council less than six months later on June 1, 2021.

 Ortiz made his professional boxing debut on September 11, 2021, in a round one loss to fellow former UFC champion Anderson Silva.